 Contributing to AI and the 4th Industrial Revolution

 Artificial intelligence (AI) is permeating our daily lives, from facial recognition to commercial flights using AI autopilot to ridesharing apps.
-Andrea Holgado, assistant professor of Biological Sciences, studies the issues of ethics and human biases that are inherent in AI.
+Andrea Holgado, professor of Biological Sciences, studies the issues of ethics and human biases that are inherent in AI.
 She’s preparing students to contribute to the development of AI and other next generation technologies in a way that reflects the diversity of society.
 Here, she talks about AI advancements in her field, the Institute for Interdisciplinary Science, known as i4, and more.